 Spanish StepsA chic place to chill in the sunshine surrounded by beautiful boutique designer stores with the Fontana della Barcaccia fountain at the foot of the Spanish Steps.
 It’s also the best place ever to people watch!
 There’s an adorable flower stall in the Piazza Di Spagna square, too – of course I spent a good 15 minutes looking at all the gorgeous flowers.
 It gets SO busy here as it’s one of Rome’s renowned squares but I’m sure you’ll find a spot on one of the 135 steps!

 Trastevere Across the Tiber River is a charismatic gothic neighbourhood where you’ll find hidden treasures of Rome such as antique jewellery shops (obviously the main reason why I wanted to go here), cute crumbling cafes and authentic restaurants.
 The Piazza di Santa Maria square is home to one of the oldest churches in Rome were you’ll see locals chatting and painting – there’s such a vibrant atmosphere here.
 My favourite part about Trastevere was those quiet cobblestoned side streets covered with colourful but timeworn paintwork and vines draped from building to building.
 A lovely place to spend an afternoon in Rome.Ok, so when it comes to where to eat, it’s not that hard!
 You’re bound to find some amazing restaurants located along side streets and in squares – you’ll know what should be good by just looking at places.
 If it looks too ‘touristy’ and not that authentic then you know its a no-go.
 The less swanky places are the best for authentic Italian food.
-Apart from Aroma that is – literally the best restaurant I’ve ate at in my life and I honestly don’t think I’ll ever beat it!
+Apart from Aroma that is – literally the best restaurant I’ve ate at, and I honestly don’t think I’ll ever beat it!